Iron Deficiency: Will You Get It?

 So what’s the deal with iron?
 Is this metal truly worth its mettle?
 Iron is a two-edged sword.
 For a certainty, iron plays a huge role for the body’s health.
 Excessive amounts, though, can cause damage.

-Worldwide, iron deficiency is the most common nutritional deficiency with estimates of approximately two billion people suffering from iron-deficiency anemia!
+Worldwide, iron deficiency is the most common nutritional deficiency with estimates of approximately two billion people suffering from iron-deficiency anemia.
+That is 30% of the world’s population!
 Here in the United States, a low iron level ranks as the most common cause of anemia, affecting roughly 10% percent of toddlers, adolescent girls, and women during their reproductive years.
 In developing countries, it is the third leading cause of disability for females of child-bearing age.

 Additionally, a lack of this crucial mineral has potentially further-reaching effects than simply causing anemia.
 In children, impaired mental and physical development as well as lower IQ levels have been linked to childhood iron deficiency.
 Also, if a mother is seriously low in iron, her child may be born with an iron deficiency.